 6.1 We set homework for all children as a normal part of school life.
 We ensure that all tasks set are appropriate to the ability of the child.
-If a child has special needs, we endeavour to adapt any task set so that all children can contribute in a positive way.
-Homework club is run as a specific intervention for targeted children in both Key Stages.
+If a child has special needs we endeavour to adapt any task set so that all children can contribute in a positive way.